 *Glenn Garry also reports: “As far as the registration number, the only real requirements touching on that are ones having to do with traditional advertising, such as phone books, newspaper ads, Web sites, etc. Some RIDs put the registration number in their materials (business cards, stationery, etc.), and some don’t.
 I suspect that those who do are proud that they’ve earned their stripes, but it’s not required.”

 NOTE: If you are a RID, you are not required to use it in your appellation.
 It is merely an option.
 However, it does set you apart from others who call themselves Interior Designers and have not completed the steps of education, experience and examination to become registered.
-Go here to find out the history on why the Texas Interior Design Title Act was amended and signed into law by Governor Rick Perry on May 12, 2009.

 For members of TAID [Texas Association for Interior Design]: